Exabel/api/exabel/graph/doc/relationships.rst

 -------------------
 ..  http:post:: /v1/relationshipTypes/{relationshipTypeId}/relationships

+    :<json string fromEntity: The entity resource name of the start point of the relationship (required) :<json string toEntity: The entity resource name of the end point of the relationship (required) :<json string description: Relationship description
+    :<json object properties: Relationship properties

-    :>json string fromEntity: The entity resource name of the start point of the relationship (required) :>json string toEntity: The entity resource name of the end point of the relationship (required) :>json string description: Relationship description
+    :>json string parent: Relationship type resource name :>json string fromEntity: The entity resource name of the start point of the relationship :>json string toEntity: The entity resource name of the end point of the relationship :>json string description: Relationship description
     :>json object properties: Relationship properties

-    :<json string parent: Relationship type resource name :<json string fromEntity: The entity resource name of the start point of the relationship :<json string toEntity: The entity resource name of the end point of the relationship :<json string description: Relationship description
-    :<json object properties: Relationship properties

 ..  http:example:: curl wget python-requests